miaaaooow/msg-system/README.md

 Since we aim to send the notification exactly once, it makes sense to use a message queue for the purpose.
-The message broker of choice in this implementation is Rabbit MQ, as it also suggests control of the producer to the consumption of the notification.
+The message broker of choice in this implementation is Rabbit MQ, as it also suggests awareness of the producer to the consumption of the notification.

 ### Channel Consumers
 The channel consumers receive notifications and send them in their